-Karnataka: 10 dead, 82 hospitalised after eating 'prasad' in Chamrajnagar district
+Karnataka: 11 dead, 82 hospitalised after eating 'prasad' in Chamrajnagar district

 The tragedy struck at the foundation laying ceremony of a temple at Salwdi village in Hanu Taluk.

-Hanur MLA Nagendra, who is attending Winter Session in Belagavi, monitoring rescue operations.
+Hanur MLA Nagendra, who is attending Winter Session in Belagavi, is monitoring rescue operations.
 Officials have sent the prasad sample to lab for the test.

 Police have arrested two in connection with the incident.